maaverik/Trip-Analytics-Service/README.md

 2. To run the web service:
     run `bin/run <OPTIONAL PORT>`

+A repo.bundle file is also present in the project directory and can be used to recreate the entire repo with all the commit history.

 ## Design

 This project consist of the follwing main components.